-This committee meets a minimum of once per year, and our next meeting is TBD in the evening.
+This committee meets a minimum of once per year, and our next meeting is April 24, 2019 at 4pm.
 Be sure to contact us for details about time and location of the meeting if you are interested in attending.
 Details will also be posted on this website at least 1 week prior to the meeting.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.